kadena-community/kadena.js/packages/libs/react-ui/src/styles/README.md

 you to pass a fallback in case the path is not matching.

-The following example shows how the two would look if you wanted to do the same, but the upside for the token method resides in the possility of a second parameter as fallback
+The following example shows how the two would look if you wanted to do the same, but the upside for the token method resides in the possibility of a second parameter as fallback

 ```ts